amirsohail66/FoodieCart/README.md

 ## Support

-If you encounter any issues or have questions, please open an issue in this repository or contact our support team at [your-support-email@example.com].
+If you encounter any issues or have questions, please open an issue in this repository or contact sohail.bnh@gmail.com